 To view the NAMI Vermont Expanded Advocacy Priorities, CLICK HERE.

 The Advocacy Committee reviews and updates the priorities on an annual basis and submits the document to the the NAMI Vermont Board of Directors for review and approval.
-The 2019 NAMI Vermont Advocacy Priorities was approved by the Board on Saturday, September 8, 2018.
+The 2022 NAMI Vermont Advocacy Priorities were approved by the Board on September 11, 2021.

 We believe that stigma about mental illness will only be eradicated through consistent, effective outreach and improved public awareness that spotlights individual successes and positive outcomes.
 We understand that stigma surrounding mental illness discourages individuals from getting help and remains a key barrier to winning public support to improve our mental health system of care.
 We believe advocacy for a better system of mental health care is more effective when individuals living with mental illness, family members, and providers work together.
 Divided, we will surely fail.
 Together, there is no limit to what we can accomplish!

 NAMI Vermont encourages providers, government agencies, and legislative representatives to listen to the voices of family members and peers when considering funding decisions related to programs/services that support peers and families living with mental illness or a mental health condition in Vermont.

 For more information on our advocacy efforts contact Laurie Emerson at (802) 876-7949 x101 or email email@example.com.